-Around 35,000 house fires every year are electrical fires, making electrical components the third leading cause of residential fires in the U.S., according to the National Fire Protection Association.
-However, electrical and lighting accidents are by far the most expensive causes of fire loss, resulting in almost $1.4 billion in damage from 2013–2017, according to the NFPA.
+Home electrical systems cause around 32,000 house fires every year, making it the third leading cause of residential fires in the U.S., according to the National Fire Protection Association (NFPA).
+While not the leading cause of fire loss, electrical accidents are the most expensive, resulting in almost $1.3 billion in annual damage from 2015 to 2019, according to the NFPA.

-While homeowners insurance covers electrical wiring under the dwelling portion of your policy, the type and condition of your home’s electrical work can have an impact on your rates.
-Depending on the insurance company, you may even be required to upgrade your home’s electrical wiring in order to get coverage.
-Many insurance companies may deny coverage to homes with knob-and-tube or aluminum electrical wiring — two types of wiring that are considered out-of-date and hazardous.
+While homeowners insurance will cover damage to electrical wiring or the damage it causes after a power surge, the type and condition of your home’s electrical work can have an impact on your rates.
+Some insurance companies may also deny coverage to homes with aluminum or knob-and-tube electrical wiring — two types of wiring that are considered out of date and hazardous.

-Aluminum electrical wiring was popular in homes built in the 1960s and 70s, and was briefly the preferred and cheaper alternative to copper wiring.
-When installed correctly and kept in good condition, aluminum electrical wiring can be a safe form of electricity, but some homeowners insurance companies may charge significantly higher rates or deny coverage to homes with this type of wiring.
+Aluminum wiring, the preferred option for homes built in the 1960s and 70s, is outdated and no longer up to building code in many areas.
+When installed correctly and kept in good condition, it can be a safe form of electricity, but some insurance companies may charge significantly higher rates or deny coverage to homes wired this way.

-Aluminum wired homes are considered risky to insure due to their high fire risk compared to copper wired homes.
+Compared to safer electrical wiring options like nonmetallic or copper, insurance companies consider aluminum wiring a fire hazard.
 A 2011 report by the U.S. Consumer Product Safety Commission found that homes with aluminum wiring were 55 times more likely to have one or more wire connections at outlets reach “fire hazard conditions” than homes wired with copper.

 Aluminum is less durable than copper, giving it far shorter life span.
 Furthermore, aluminum heats up at a greater rate than copper, and improper connecting or splicing to copper can cause oxidation.
-Aluminum oxide produces excessive heat which often leads to fires.
+Aluminum oxide produces excessive heat, and this often leads to fires.

-Like aluminum wiring, K&T is brittle and prone to cracking and deterioration.
-K&T wiring is considered high-risk by insurance companies — leading some companies to charge higher rates or flat-out deny coverage to homes with this style of wiring.
+Like aluminum wiring, K&T is brittle and prone to cracking and deterioration, leading some companies to charge higher rates or deny coverage to homes wired this way.

 If you’re insuring an older home with aluminum or K&T wiring, your insurance company will likely perform an interior inspection shortly after your policy becomes active.
 Like any systems in your home, if your wiring has any visible signs of wear and tear that could prove hazardous to your home, your insurance company may require you to make repairs or upgrades, or risk being dropped from your policy.